Let's read!

 We all love to read... here are some of our favourites!

-At Great Linford Primary School, all adults have a passion for reading and love to spend time reading and talking about their own favourite books.
+At Great Linford Primary School, we all have a passion for reading, including the adults!
 Take a look, are there any that you would like to try?

 |